ismaelucky342/U-Tad/1st_Course/Q1/Creative_Thinking/README.md

 2. [**Unit 2: Creativity and the Unconscious Mind**](Unit_2/)
 3. [**Unit 3: The Creative Process and Computational Creativity**](Unit_3/)

 The linked folders contain relevant materials for studying the subject.
-The **Extra Material** folder includes additional resources on lateral thinking techniques and computational creativity, which complement the theory covered in the previous units.

 ## **Course Description**